MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/New-ActivityAlert.md

 ```

 ## DESCRIPTION
 You need to be assigned permissions in the Office 365 Security & Compliance Center before you can use this cmdlet.
-For more information, see Permissions in Office 365 Security & Compliance Center (https://go.microsoft.com/fwlink/p/?LinkId=511920).
+For more information, see [Permissions in Office 365 Security & Compliance Center](https://go.microsoft.com/fwlink/p/?LinkId=511920).

 ## EXAMPLES